Child Neurology Society 2023 Award Announcement

 The Philip R. Dodge Young Investigator Award

 The award is for basic science or clinical research by accomplished young investigators who are members of the Child Neurology Society.
 The Dodge Award is supported by an endowment funded by CNS members and institutional contributors.
-The recipient of the Dodge award will receive a grant of $30,000 and will be invited to present their work during the morning plenary session at the 50th CNS Annual Meeting in Boston on Friday, October 1.
+The recipient of the Dodge award will receive a grant of $30,000 and will be invited to present their work during the morning plenary session at the 52nd CNS Annual Meeting in Vancouver, BC, Canada, October 4-7, 2023.

 Pediatric Epilepsy Research Foundation (PERF) Elterman Research Grant

-This grant supports clinical or basic science research by a child neurologist or developmental pediatrician early in his/her academic career.
-The selected investigator will receive a $100,000 grant of $50,000 per year for two years.
-The PERF Elterman Research Grant is supported fully by PERF.
+The PERF™ Elterman Research Grant supports clinical or basic science research by a child neurologist or developmental pediatrician early in his/her academic career.
+The selected investigator will receive a $150,000 grant of $75,000 per year for two years.
+Applicants must be a member of the Child Neurology Society.

 Pediatric Epilepsy Research Foundation (PERF) Shields Research Grant

-This grant supports translational or clinical research by a child neurologist or developmental pediatrician early in his/her academic career.
-The selected investigator will receive a $100,000 grant of $50,000 per year for two years.
-The Shields Grant is supported by the Pediatric Epilepsy Research Foundation (PERF).
+The PERF™ Shields Research Grant supports translational or clinical research by a child neurologist or developmental pediatrician early in his/her academic career.
+The selected investigator will receive a $150,000 grant of $75,000 per year for two years.
+Applicants must be a member of the Child Neurology Society.

 News from NIH

 The National Institute of Health (NIH) has announced seven programs, grants and/or awards of interest to CNS members interested in exploring new research funding and resources:

 Notice of Intent to Publish a Funding Opportunity Announcement for Understanding Neurological Effects of COVID-19 and Post-Acute Sequelae of SARS-CoV-2 Infection (R01 Clinical Trial Optional)